EMarc2023/zero-shot-rag-llm/README.md

 - **Customer support**: Providing automated answers to customer queries based on extensive document datasets.
 - **Content generation**: Summarising or generating new content derived from vast knowledge bases added by the user.

-## Future Enhancements
-Here are some possible steps to enhance this project:
-- **Model performance metrics**: Planned improvements to include standard evaluation metrics like BLEU and F1 scores for better benchmarking.
-- **Optimisation**: Fine-tune the model and perform performance benchmarking to improve both retrieval accuracy and content generation quality.
-- **LLM and transformers persistence**: While the Docker image builds and runs the chatbot successfully, on each container startup, the required question-answering LLM and other transformers are downloaded.
-This adds to the startup times and dependence on the internet to run this software.
-For future work, persistent storage for the question-answering LLM and transformers should be mounted using Docker volumes (or a similar mechanism) to improve startup time and resource efficiency for larger-scale production deployments.
-Furthermore, storing the LLM and transformers in a mounted volume will allow one to swap the question-answering LLMs more easily, thereby facilitating integration of more advanced LLMs into the question answering pipeline. **NB:** If one runs this software without Docker, the question anwering LLM and the other transformers will be downloaded to the local computer once and do not need to be re-downloaded.

 ## Access & Execution
 To run the application, simply clone the repository and follow the following steps: